LegReq/bip0322-signatures/README.md

 [BIP-0322: Generic Signed Message Format](https://github.com/bitcoin/bips/blob/master/bip-0322.mediawiki)

-There are two jupyter notebooks in this folder.
-They attempt to demonstrate how you would use BIP-0322 signatures to sign and verify a VC.
-There is a notebook for each.

-However, initially all these notebooks are trying to do is implement BIP-0322 signatures using the [buidl-python](https://github.com/buidl-bitcoin/buidl-python/) library developed by Jimmy Song.
+The aim of this repository is to demonstrate how the Bitcoin Improvement Proposal (BIP) 0322 for a generic signed message format could be used to sign Verifiable Credentials from a Bitcoin address.
+Ultimately, this address will be identified through a did:btcr DID.

+This repository makes use of the [buidl-python](https://github.com/buidl-bitcoin/buidl-python/) Bitcoin library developed by Jimmy Song.
+It also uses Jupyter Notebooks to document the approach taken when implementing the BIP 0322 specification.

-## Current Issues
+## Author

-I am currently unable to either verify or produce the signature provided in the BIP-0322 test vectors.
-However, using the current implementation in the signing notebook I am able to produce a signature, that can be verified in the verification notebook.

-The most likely issue here is I have replicated the same error across both notebooks, however currently I have been unable to spot this.
+- Will Abramson
+- Legendary Requirements
+- <a href='mailto://will@legreq.com'>will@legreq.com</a>

+# Using the Repo

 ## Note: These instructions are for a linux machine